 - Journal of Thermophysics and Heat Transfer

 Members may not purchase multiple subscriptions to any one title at the member rate.
 If they wish to purchase duplicate subscriptions, they will be charged the institutional rate.
 They also may not purchase back volumes of any journals.
-Under no circumstances may member online access or print be used by or donated to libraries, nor may they be mailed to a library address.
+Under no circumstances may member online access be transferred to libraries or other institutions.
 The special rates enjoyed by AIAA members are considered a personal benefit of AIAA membership.
-Libraries pay higher rates because their subscriptions serve multiple users.
+Libraries and corporate entities pay higher rates because their subscriptions serve multiple users.

 Any member thought to be in violation of these policies will be contacted by AIAA.